hashintel/.github/README.md

 This repo will contain default files for all HASH OSS repos and will be extended to include:
 - Basic issue templates, covering Bug Report and Feature Requests
 - A PR template
-- Our contributions guid:e `CONTRIBUTING.md`
+- Our contributions guide: `CONTRIBUTING.md`
 - Our security terms: `SECURITY.md`
 - Our code of conduct: `CODE_OF_CONDUCT.md`
 - Support information for our users in `SUPPORT.md`